Posted on October 17, 2018 by Jenn Zatopek

 For me, each day is a gift from God, and in between the sorrows of loss, I will surrender my way for another, perhaps something that connects me with thousands who have gone before me on the path of faith.
 That’s what gratitude is: it’s joy in the face of unmitigated suffering and saying “I refuse to give in.
 I refuse to despair.
 I will take it all and make it beautiful.”

-I will enjoy this day.
-I will turn from the urge to whine and complain and project my fears onto the future (or others) and surrender to the good found in today.
-Each day is filled with endless possibilities for trusting that healing and growth happens, even though we cannot see it now.
-But we trust and enjoy anyway.
+Just for today, I will turn away from the urge to whine or complain or project my fears onto the future (or others) and instead, I’ll surrender to the good found hidden in the tiny recesses of each moment.
+Each day is filled with endless possibilities for healing and trusting that growth happens on an invisible level.
+And so we trust and enjoy anyway.

 Show me a day when the world wasn’t new.
 (Sister Barbara Harce)